MrDoehan/Phaser-JS-Game/README.md

 # Phaser-JS-Game
 Currently a work in progress
+Note that if the screen remains black, it is because the text occasionaly doesnt show up, so just click to transition to the game scene
 Controls:
 Arrow keys to move
 hold shift when against a platform to wall cling and you can wall jump